AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_message_overview.md

 ## Limitations of message storage duration

-The storage duration for historial messages varies according to your pricing plans:
+The storage duration for historical messages varies according to your pricing plans:

 | Agora Chat plan | Message storage duration (days) |
 |--- | --- |